lyjacky11/DateClockPlugin/README.md

 # DateClockPlugin
-Adds a date and clock widget to Discord
+## Adds a date and clock widget to Discord
+Customized plugin by @lyjacky11